capythulhu/nyancat/README.md

 `< foo, bar >`

-Arguments usually have no upper-case letter on their names so you don't mistake them for labels.
-However, this practice isn't forced and the code will still compile.
-I mean, if you're reading this, that means you're super cool, so I trust you completely :sunglasses:.
+**Arguments must start with a lower-case letter.** We recommend you to use Camel Case.

+In contrast with labels, it is not possible to reference an argument that wasn't declared previously.

 You can declarate many arguments, many times, but **only once per line.** Trying to open another pair of angle brackets (`<>`) on the same line will cause your code to not work.

 ## Values and Pointers
 Right now, the only plain values that you can write on your code are numeric, discrete values.
 You can write signed integers up to 4 bytes (`sizeof(int)` in C).

-:warning: Just like a plain number, an argument reference is considered a plain numeric value. :warning:
+:warning: Just like a plain number, an argument reference is considered a plain numeric value.

 However, differently from C, there are three types of pointers.